kunansy/ReadingTracker/README.md

 2. Keep a list of reading and completed materials;
 3. Calculate statistics;
 4. Track the reading log;
-4. Keep notes to help remember some important points from the material.
+5. Keep notes to help remember some important points from the material.

 ## Structure
 ### Queue
-Here there are the books, articles, courses etc to read with some analytics, expected reading duration according to the average read pages.
+Here there are the books, articles, courses etc. to read with some analytics, expected reading duration according to the average read pages.
 ![Queue](docs/queue.png)